mauricioohse/rosengine-v3-tdd/docs/ECS-improvements-notes.md

         - EnemyStats:: -> a system to count how much damage and kills a specific tower has gotten.

         note: we should add a EXIT component that decreases player life when enemy collides there.

-Mid
-- [ ] implement tower range on hover
-- [ ] when placing tower, it should appear transparent what kind of tower and the range of placement

-last:
-- [ ] clean projectile component data
-- [ ] implement circular collision for tower range instead of AABB
-- [ ] do DamageSystem and component?
-- [ ] create ecs_for_each
-- [ ] remove init and destroy functions from components